aragon/hack/docs/guides-agent-app.md

 To do this we need to use the `dao act` command we introduced at the beginning of this section.

-Remember that to use `dao act` we need to pass in the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute.

-In our case, since we want to execute the `vote` method of a Voting app we need to pass in `vote(unint256,bool,bool)`.

-*Note to self: expand on above explanation*
+Remember that `dao act` takes at least three arguments:

+ - The first is the address of the Agent app you want to use to perform an action.
+In our case this is the address of A's Agent app.

+- The second is the address of an **external contract** or  the address of an app within a DAO.
+In our case this is the address of B's [Voting app](https://wiki.aragon.org/dev/apps/voting/).

+- The third is the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute in either the external contract or the app we specified in the second argument.
+In our case the method is [`vote`](https://wiki.aragon.org/dev/apps/voting/index.html#casting-votes) and its full signature is `vote(unint256,bool,bool)`.

+- And the remaining arguments are the arguments which the method -- in our case `vote` -- will be exectuted with.
+We can see from the signature that `vote takes three arguments: an interger, a boolean, and a boolean.
+In our case we will pass in: **1**, **true** and **true**.

+   - The first -- **1** -- is the id for the vote we want to interact with.
+This is always an integer.
+Remember that vote ids start at 0 and increment by 1 each time a vote is created.

+   - The second -- **true** -- specifies which was we want to vote: true means yes and false means no.

+   - And the third -- **true** -- specifies whether the contract should check if a vote already has enough support to be executed.
+By executed we mean that even if everyone else voted against, the vote would still be approved.
+If that's the case, the vote is executed and immediately closed. true means check, false means don't check.

+So in our case, we run:

 ```
 dao act <agent app address of dao A> <voting app address of dao B>  "vote(uint256,bool,bool)" 1 true true  --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
 ```

-This will trigger a vote in A on whether to allow A's Agent app to execute the vote in B.
+The result of this command will be to trigger a vote in A on whether to allow A's Agent app to execute the vote in B.

 <p align="center">
    <img width="800" src="/docs/assets/agent-guide/agent-11.png">